 It's never "they" that are all at fault.
 I, too, am capable of wronging the other side.
 In fact, I know that I have!

-I am working at a particular school that has a particular motto intended to reinforce the values and conduct expected of its particular student body.
+At the time of this writing, I am working at a particular school that has a particular motto intended to reinforce the conduct expected of its particular all-male student body.

-And that's all I'll say about the particulars. #confidential
+And that's all I'll specify about the particulars.

-I had nothing to do for the next hour so I stood overlooking the class and furiously scribbled my stream of consciousness.
-I am no longer working in that classroom because my very presence was considered too much for these youths to handle (I wish I was exaggerating; talk about perpetuating the wrong narrative) so here I am blasting my thoughts into the webiverse.
+I had nothing to do for the next hour so I stood overlooking the class and furiously scribbled my stream of consciousness, what I wished the students to know.
+I am no longer working in that classroom because my female presence was considered too distracting for these youths to handle (I wish I was exaggerating; I exist therefore I bad) so here I am blasting my thoughts into the webiverse.

 My scribbles below.

 Why do you chant this?
-Do you think it’s because we’re afraid y’all will forget?
+Do you think it’s because you need reminding?

-As if you could.
-You know VERY WELL what is between your legs.
+As if you could forget.
+You know what is between your legs.

-Here at ____, you say this over and over with one loud voice in unison: I AM A YOUNG MAN.
+Here at (censored,) you say this over and over with one loud voice in unison: I AM A YOUNG MAN.

 You might think you know what it means.
 But are you certain about what it doesn’t mean?